Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 ![Associations](/Assets/Screenshots/PIM/Products/List/Associations/AssociationsCreate.png "[Associations]")

-**Cross Selling**
+In this tab, boxes of all attributes with the data type *Related products* are displayed.
+The box titles differ depending on the corresponding attribute names, but the structure of all boxes is identical.

+> [Info] For detailed information about the data types, see [Data type list](to_be_completed).

 - [ADD]
   Click this button to add an associated product for cross selling to the list.
 The *Filter List of Products* window is displayed.

-The box displays all associated product for cross selling.
+The box displays all associated products.
 All fields are read-only.
-If no product is selected, *No associated products selected* is displayed in the box.
+If no product is selected, the notice *No associated products selected* is displayed in the box.

 - *ID*
   Product identification number.
 The ID number is automatically assigned by the system.